After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 Irregular menstruation

-Bad smell, bright color, itching
+Unpleasant odor, bright color, itching

-Cessation of menstruation after the first 1-2 cycles
+Stopping menstruation after the first 1–2 cycles

-Personal hygiene during the restoration of menstruation
+Personal hygiene when restoring menstruation

-How to stabilize your period
+How to stabilize your periods

-It is interesting.
+This is interesting.
 Women with postpartum syndrome (depression) are advised to drink herbal teas, lungs sedatives on natural ingredients.
 If necessary, visit a psychologist.

 Related posts:

-No related entries found.
+No similar entries found.

 Loading...Loading...